 NOTE: even though juicing doesn’t preserve insoluble fiber, this isn’t a bad thing.
 Remember that the juice is just one of many things that you consume.
 As long as your diet is well-rounded, you will still get all the insoluble fiber that you need from other foods and meals.

 As mentioned in this guide to gut health and hormones, the gut is a key player in hormone production and detoxification.

-As a results, it’s not surprising that hormonal imbalance and gut imbalance tend to go hand-in-hand.
+As a result, it’s not surprising that hormonal imbalance and gut imbalance tend to go hand-in-hand.

-Thankfully, juices are incredibly beneficial for the gut because they contain soluble fiber, which acts as prebiotics.
+Thankfully, juices are incredibly beneficial for the gut because they contain soluble fiber, which often act as prebiotics.

 Now, if you’re not familiar with prebiotics, they are basically the “fertilizer” that promote the growth of probiotics (i.e. gut bacteria).

 Having a healthy gut flora is a must for hormone balance because the gut:

 - Regulates the production of hormones like cortisol, leptin and ghrelin.

 - Controls estrogen metabolism.

 - Regulates how much estrogen circulates in the body.